Website: http://www.meganrecords.com/

 What hobbies do you have outside of writing and editing?

 When I have the energy, I like to bake, do puzzles, have silly dance parties with my kids, and take long walks.
 I also like to teach myself random hobbies (sewing, needlepoint), do them every day for about 9 months, and then never do them again.
-Currently, I am deep in SAD mode (winter depression) so I am studying Korean and watching a lot of kdramas--both of which I can do in a chair under a comfy blanket!
+Currently, I am watching a lot of Korean and Thai dramas and trying to make regular exercise a habit (because darn it, my mother was right--I do feel better when I do it).